danioxoli/HotSpotAnalysis_Plugin/README.md

 Go to `Plugins` -> `Manage and Install plugins` -> `Settings` -> `Show also experimental plugins`

 The icon for the Hotspot Analysis plugin will appear in the list of the installed plugins.
 Tick the Checkbox to activate it.
-The plugin will apear in the Vector menu.
+The plugin will appear in the Vector menu.

 **alternatively**